Cybersecurity: Where the Real Money Will Be Made in 2026

 Sector performance this week highlighted the market’s indecision.
 Energy and Materials provided much-needed strength, while Information Technology and Healthcare lagged.
 Financials were largely unchanged, leaving the broader market caught in a tug-of-war, with sector gains and losses neutralising one another.

 Looking ahead, the path to higher levels remains open, but it is increasingly evident that this is a sector-led bull phase rather than a broad-based rally.
-Materials, Energy, Industrials, and Utilities continue to draw the strongest inflows.
+Materials, Energy and Utilities continue to draw the strongest inflows.
 That trend is likely to carry into 2026 as investors position for rising commodity demand and long-term structural tailwinds across infrastructure and energy markets.

 For now, good luck and good trading.